ToniWonKanobi/theoveranalyzed.net/posts/nerd.md

 ### Apps I Use

 Almost all of the writing, design, and development for TheOverAnalyzed happens on my Mac.
 I use [Byword][1] for static content such blog posts.
 I've tried plenty of other text editors, but Byword is by far my favorite.
+It just looks clean while writing.

-I use [Atom][2] for all the coding and design.
+I use <del>Atom</del> for all the coding and design.

+**Update February 13, 2018:** I'm now using [Sublime Text 3][2], because I realized Atom, being an Electron app, wasn't as performant as a true native app like Sublime.

 Occasionally I have to fix a post on my iPhone.
 I use [Byword][3] for that as well.